Recommendation engines or systems are all around us. Few common examples are-

-This type of recommendation engine focuses on finding characteristics, attributes, tags or features of the items and recommend other items which have some of the same features.
-Such as, recommend another action movie to a viewer who likes action movies.
+This type of recommendation engine focuses on finding the characteristics, attributes, tags or features of the items and recommend other items which have some of the same features.
+Such as recommend another action movie to a viewer who likes action movies.

 These recommendation systems combine both of the above approaches.

 Build Recommendation System in Python using ” Scikit – Surprise”-

 Now let’s switch gears and see how we can build recommendation engines in Python using a special Python library called Surprise.